What’s the Buzz

 Both oxycodone and tramadol relieve pain by binding to opioid receptors in the central nervous system to block pain signals.
 Additionally, tramadol can increase amounts of serotonin and norepinephrine, which are chemicals that help control pain and mood.

-Age range
+Age Range

-Tramadol is approved for use in adults and children 12 years of age and older.
 Oxycodone is approved for use in adults and opioid-tolerant children 11 years of age and older (pediatric patients who are already receiving and tolerating opioid medications).

-Dosage forms and doses
+Dosage Forms and Doses

 Tramadol comes as a tablet, extended-release tablet, extended-release capsule, and liquid.
 The usual dose of the tablets is 50 milligrams (mg) to 100 mg every 4-6 hours as needed for pain relief, with a maximum daily dose of 400 mg.